You are currently viewing Include Bonus Content – For Increased Sales & Satisfaction

 Limited Time Course Bonuses

-If you are launching your course or you are ramping up for a big annual promotion, you can add a limited-time bonus or an extra bonus beyond your ordinary bonus.
+If you are launching your course or you are ramping up for a big annual promotion, you can add a limited-time bonus or a bonus beyond your ordinary bonus.

 It has been proven that adding an end date to an offer creates urgency and more people order when the clock is ticking.